 A group of space cadets are in route to the Space Academy when the ship is damaged.
 The team needs to find out the way to switch to manual controls and safely make it to the original destination.

-The Space Bus starts out by the intercom system informing you of the asteroid collision and the equipment onboard malfunctioning.
+The Space Bus starts out with the intercom system informing you of an asteroid collision and the equipment onboard malfunctioning.
 This got my adrenaline pumping which I thoroughly enjoyed.
-I was hoping that the bus would rumble or something during the asteroid strike announcement, but that might be too much special effects.
+I was hoping that the bus would rumble or something during the asteroid strike announcement, but that might be too many special effects.

 Story Score: ★★★★★